turnersr/classifier-explorer/README.md

 # Example Senario - Work in progess.
 Not ready yet

-In this example, we use the [OverFeat CNN](https://github.com/sermanet/OverFeat) as a feature extraction tool as test 100 hundreds of different classifier in parallel.
+In this example, we use the [OverFeat CNN](https://github.com/sermanet/OverFeat) as a feature extraction tool and test 100  classifiers in parallel.

 For this example, The image data is assumed to be in different directories for each digit class.